-Admission Requirements: Engineering foundation courses- MATH191, ENGR120, 125, 180, 185; CHEM131, Transfer students will be considered on an individual basis.
+Admission Requirements: Engineering foundation courses- MATH191, ENGR120, 125, 180, 185; CHEM131.
+Transfer students will be considered on an individual basis.

 Progression Requirements: No grade lower than C- may be counted toward any degree requirement.
-An ECS course may be repeated only once.
-Students may repeat only two ECS courses.
-Students will be asked to withdraw from the program if they fail two ECS courses in the same semester.
+An Engineering or Computing course may be repeated only once.
+Students may repeat only two Engineering or Computing courses.
+Students will be asked to withdraw from the program if they fail two Engineering or Computing courses in the same semester.
 Readmission will be considered on an individual basis.
 Transfer credits need to be submitted a minimum of six weeks prior to beginning of classes.
 Transfer students will be considered on an individual basis.
 Courses 200-level and above are restricted to admitted majors/minors only.